A voice said, “I want to drive.”

-Everything happened in the dark.
-I could not see any faces and could only hear the voices.
+Everything took place in the dark.
+I couldn’t make out any faces and could only hear sounds.

-“I don’t want to go home soon.
-Turn the car.”
+“I don’t want to go home anytime soon.
+Turn the car around.”
 I hear the first voice again.

 “Hey!
-What are you doing?
-Don’t turn the steering.”
-Shouted the second voice.
+What exactly are you doing?
+Don’t turn the wheel.”
+The second voice yelled.

 “Guys!
 Guys!
 Be careful.”
-I now heard one more person, and it sounded like me.
+I could now hear another person, and it sounded like myself.

-And suddenly, there was a big jerk, and I could feel the vehicle was rotating out of control.
-I could hear the screeching of tires, scraping and tearing of metals, along with the heavy screaming of three persons.
-And suddenly there was a big sound, and everything became eerily calm.
+Then there was a big jerk, and I could feel the truck spinning out of control.
+I could hear tire screeching, metal scraping and shredding, and heavy shouting from three people.
+And then there was a loud noise, and everything fell eerily calm.

-I jerked open my eyes, heaving with uneven breaths.
-One hand automatically went to the water bottle kept on the bedside table, while the other tried to soothe my erratically beating heart.
-My hands worked on reflex.
-They had done the same action, after the same nightmare again and again for the past three years.
+I jerked my eyes open, straining with irregular gasps.
+One hand instinctively reached for the water bottle on the bedside table, while the other tried to calm my irregular heartbeat.
+My hands were working on reflex.
+For the past three years, they had repeated the same deed after the same nightmare.

-Completely drenched in sweat, I looked around the room to ensure that I was not in the car but on stable ground.
-Even though the recurrence of the nightmare reduced, it still created the same effect as the first time.
+I peered around the room, drenched in sweat, to make sure I wasn’t in the car and on solid ground.
+Even if the nightmare occurred less frequently, it had the same effect as the first time.

 The shrill of my mobile alarm pulled me from my work.
-Good that I did not switch off my alarm, else I would not have the time to get ready.
-With a sigh, I saved my work and closed the laptop.
+I’m glad I didn’t turn off my alarm because I wouldn’t have had time to get ready.
+I sighed and closed the laptop, saving my work.

-I was staying in a small flat near the university with my friend Paige.
-Many of the students from the university stayed here.
+My friend Paige and I were sharing a modest flat near the campus.
+Many of the university students stayed here.
 Even there were a couple of professors staying with their family.
-Realizing it was getting late, I picked my clothes and toiletries and moved towards the bathroom.
+As the realization of the advancing hour settled upon me, I gracefully gathered my clothes, proceeding with purpose towards the sanctuary of the bathroom.